tsenhungwu/Data-Engineer-Project/Isongs_AWS/README.md

 Data currently resides in the S3 bucket in a JSON format and it's divided into two domains, Log Data and Song Data.

-Below is the screenshot of '2018-11-12-events.json':
+Below, I took an example to demostrate a log file, such as '2018-11-12-events.json':

 <img src="https://github.com/tsenhungwu/Data-Engineer-Project/blob/master/Isongs_AWS/Images/log-data.png"/>

-And, another screenshot of 'TRAAABD128F429CF47.json':
+And, another example of a song file, such as 'TRAAABD128F429CF47.json':

 <img src="https://github.com/tsenhungwu/Data-Engineer-Project/blob/master/Isongs/Images/song_data.png"/>